Columbus police fatally shoots Black teen swinging knife | Law-Order

 Officials with the Columbus Division of Police released footage of the shooting Tuesday night just hours after it happened, a departure from protocol as the force faces immense scrutiny from the public following a series of recent high-profile police killings that have led to clashes.

-The girl with the knife then charges at another girl or woman who is pinned against a car.
+Bryant then charges at another girl or woman, who is pinned against a car.

-From a few feet away, with people on either side of him, the officer fires four shots, and the teen slumps to the ground.
+From a few feet away, with people on either side of him, the officer fires four shots, and Bryant slumps to the ground.
 A black-handled blade similar to a kitchen knife or steak knife lies on the sidewalk next to her.

 A man immediately yells at the officer, “You didn't have to shoot her!
 She's just a kid, man!”
 The officer responds, “She had a knife.
 She just went at her.”
-The race of the officer wasn't clear.

-The girl was taken to a hospital, where she was pronounced dead, police said.
+The race of the officer wasn't clear and he was taken off patrolling the streets for the time being.
+Bryant was taken to a hospital, where she was pronounced dead, police said.
 It remains unclear if anyone else was injured.
-Police did not identify the girl or her age Tuesday.
-One family member said she was 15, while another said she was 16.
+Woods said state law allows police to use deadly force to protect themselves or others, and investigators will determine whether this shooting was such an instance.
+Ohio's Bureau of Criminal Investigation is now reviewing the killing following an agreement with the city last summer for all police shootings to be handled by the independent investigators under Attorney General Dave Yost's office.
+Columbus Mayor Andrew Ginther mourned the loss of the young victim but defended the officer's use of deadly force.

 “We know based on this footage the officer took action to protect another young girl in our community,” he told reporters.